zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 Practically, our powerful yet simple cache feature generates the cache when a user visits any page or post on your site.
 WordPress processes the dynamic php files to generate that page, and we save it into a static html file in the cache folder, so that when the next user visits, the page is cached and doesn't need processing.
 This caching results in a much faster loading time, and  gives a slight break to your server.
 So caching increases speed and performance while reducing the server's use of resources.

-With minimal configuration, caching your site with WP-Optimize is easy to do thanks to a load of useful features, including:
+With minimal configuration, caching your site with WP-Optimize Cache is easy to do thanks to a load of useful features, including:

 * <strong>Cache preloading</strong> to ensure the cache is always ready and loaded.
 * <strong>Gzip compression</strong> of HTML, JavaScript, and CSS to reduce site load time.